Welcome to Pineville, Louisiana:

 The Alexandria National Cemetery, located in Pineville on East Shamrock Street just off Main Street, was established in 1867 to offer a permanent place of rest for the many Union soldiers who died in Central Louisiana from wounds and disease during the Civil War.

 |about the historic cemeteries in Pineville|

 The areas surrounding Pineville were the site of the massive Louisiana Maneuvers staged just before World War II.
 A major focal point in the maneuvers was Camp Livingston.
 In addition, nearby Camp Beauregard and Esler Field were important U.S. Army facilities.
-The Louisiana Maneuvers Museum tells the story of the massive army maneuvers that prepared the United States for World War II and was centered on several army camps in the Pineville area.
+The Louisiana Maneuvers & Military Museum tells the story of the massive army maneuvers that prepared the United States for World War II and was centered on several army camps in the Pineville area.